Diplo Threatens To Expose Zedd In Recent Twitter Beef

 — diblo (@diplo) June 12, 2018

-Fans of dance music however know the beef stems originally from 2016, when Zedd debuted his True Colors LP and Diplo responded to it with simply a “poop” emoji, then attacking Zedd again later for teaming up with candy manufacturer M&M’s to create a cover of “The Candy Man” for Willy Wonka and the Chocolate Factory.
+Fans of dance music, however, know the beef stems originally from 2016, when Zedd debuted his True Colors LP and Diplo responded to it with a “poop” emoji, then attacking Zedd again later for teaming up with candy manufacturer M&M’s to create a cover of “The Candy Man” for Willy Wonka and the Chocolate Factory.

-In this instance, Diplo responded to the release on Twitter with a string of “thumbs down” emojis, accusing Zedd of imitating the style of other notable electronic producer Flume and selling it out to a major corporation.
-To which Zedd responded with “stop being a jealous little b**** and do us all a favor and just shut the f*** up.”
+In this instance, Diplo responded to the release on Twitter with a string of “thumbs down” emojis, accusing Zedd of imitating the style of another notable electronic producer, Flume, and selling out to a major corporation.
+Zedd responded with “stop being a jealous little b**** and do us all a favor and just shut the f*** up.”